jonathangjertsen/Proposition/README.md

 # Proposition
 Lightweight property-based testing library for PHP.
 Inspired by Python's Hypothesis library.

+## Installation

+Because the API is not fully stable yet, you must specify dev-master to composer install:

+    composer install jonathrg/proposition:dev-master

 ## What is property-based testing?

 According to [the first blog post I found about it](http://blog.jessitron.com/2013/04/property-based-testing-what-is-it.html),